hhealing123/Express.js-Challenge-Note-Taker/README.md

 Type `npm install express` in the terminal to install dependencies for the project.

+Type `node server.js` to initiate the server.

+Note that there is no testing for this project!

 ## Table of Contents
 * [Description](#description)
 * [User Story](#user-story)